Why are Family Investment Companies (FICs) a popular investment vessel?

 • In certain circumstances, an individual could make a gift on formation of the company to reduce the value of their estate for Inheritance Tax (IHT) purposes, by either transferring shares or cash for the subscription of shares to their children or grandchildren.
 These initial gifts are potentially exempt transfers (PETs) and if the individual as the donor then survives seven years from the date of the gift, the value of the gift will fall out of their estate for IHT purposes.

-• The on-going accumulation of profits in the FIC will attract tax at the corporation tax rate (25%) which is currently much lower than personal income tax rates for higher rate taxpayers, making companies attractive vehicles to hold investments on behalf of individuals
+• The on-going accumulation of profits in the FIC will attract tax at the corporation tax rate (25%) which is currently much lower than personal income tax rates for higher rate taxpayers, making companies attractive vehicles to hold investments on behalf of individuals.

 For more examples of the tax benefits of a FIC or further ways to extract funds in tax efficient ways, please contact us for further details.